kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/05-invites-and-rewards/articles/04-how-does-fee-credit-work/content.md

+# Invites and rewards
-# How does fee credit work?
+## How does fee credit work?
 Fee credit is a discount on the fee for your transfer.
 It works across multiple transfers until the amount runs out.

 If you have a free transfer and fee credit at the same time, we’ll use the free transfer first.